 As a social contribution activity targeting elementary, junior high, and high school students nationwide, the team holds career education classes and tag rugby workshops run by current Eagles players and staff.
 The goal is to contribute to the healthy development of children through rugby by letting them experience the importance of team play and the joy of physical activity.

-In 2021, the team held career education classes and tag rugby workshops at 21 elementary schools, with a total of 1,650 students participating.
-Also, to support recovery efforts in the disaster-stricken Tohoku region, the team held a rugby clinic (classes and coaching) for junior high school students in Miyagi prefecture.
+In 2022, the team held career education classes and tag rugby workshops at 25 elementary schools, with a total of 2,269 students participating.
+Also, to support recovery efforts in the disaster-stricken Tohoku region, the team held a rugby clinic (classes and coaching) for junior high school students in Miyagi Prefecture.